-Most notably it has clearly been established that the proposed basement can be safely constructed without the threat of damage to the adjacent road, than the concerns raised that the cumulative impact of basements in the vicinity will permanently and adversely affect the flow of water to the ponds has been addressed in the accompanying application information.
-There is no evidence that the relatively limited extent of basements in the vicinity will have any adverse impact on the supposed complex geology or springs and streams in the wider area.
+In addition to the above, the extant approval has established that the proposed lower ground floor level can be safely constructed without the threat of damage to the adjacent road, and the supporting application documents and information again demonstrate that the cumulative impact of such excavated development (including basements) in the vicinity will not permanently or adversely affect the flow of water to the nearby ponds.
+Similarly there is no evidence that the relatively limited excavation of basements or lower ground floors in the vicinity has/will have any adverse impact on the supposed complex geology or springs and streams in the wider area.